Miron-Silviu/testimonials-grid/README.md

 ### What I learned

-Building this project I able to improve my skills regarding absolute position and grid layout .
+Building this project I was able to improve my skills regarding absolute position and grid layout .